Giuseppe Ungaretti: Hermeticism and fascism

 The year after his marriage, Ungaretti returned to Italy, settling in Rome as a Foreign Ministry employee.
 By then, Mussolini had organized the March on Rome, which confirmed his seizure of power.
 Ungaretti joined in the National Fascist Party, signing the pro-fascist Manifesto of the Italian Writers in 1925.
 In his essays of 1926–1929, republished in 1996, he repeatedly called on the Duce to direct cultural development in Italy and reorganize the Italian Academy on fascist lines.
 He argued: "The first task of the Academy will be to reestablish a certain connection between men of letters, between writers, teachers, publicists.
 This people hungers for poetry.
 If it had not been for the miracle of Blackshirts, we would never have leaped this far."
 In his private letters to a French critic, Ungaretti also claimed that fascist rule did not imply censorship.
 Mussolini, who did not give a favorable answer to Ungaretti's appeal, prefaced the 1923 edition of Il porto sepolto, thus politicizing its message.

 In 1925, Ungaretti experienced a religious crisis, which, three years later, made him return to the Roman Catholic Church.
 Meanwhile, he contributed to a number of journals and published a series of poetry volumes, before becoming a foreign correspondent for Gazzetta del Popolo in 1931, and traveling not only to Egypt, Corsica and the Netherlands, but also to various regions of Italy.

 It was during this period that Ungaretti introduced Ermetismo, baptized with the Italian-language word for "Hermeticism".
 The new trend, inspired by both Symbolism and Futurism, had its origins in both Il porto sepolto, where Ungaretti had eliminated structure, syntax and punctuation, and the earlier contributions of Arturo Onofri.
 The style was indebted to the influence of Symbolists from Edgar Allan Poe to Baudelaire, Rimbaud, Mallarmé and Paul Valéry.
 Alongside Ungaretti, its main representatives were Eugenio Montale and Salvatore Quasimodo.

-Despite the critical acclaim he enjoyed, the poet confronted himself with financial difficulties.
+Despite the critical acclaim he enjoyed, the poet faced financial difficulties.
 In 1936, he moved to the Brazilian city of São Paulo, and became a Professor of Italian at São Paulo University.
 It was there that, in 1939, his son Antonietto died as a result of a badly performed appendectomy.